Sleep Apnea Therapy – San Antonio, TX

 Why Should I Visit Dr. Holland for Sleep Apnea Treatment?

 All dentists have advanced training in oral and facial structures, including the airway.
 This makes them the ideal providers of treatment for obstructive sleep apnea.
-In addition to holding his doctor of dental surgery from The University of Texas Health Science Center in San Antonio, Dr. Holland has completed advanced training in dental sleep medicine.
-Dr. Holland is an active member in the American Academy of Dental Sleep Medicine (AADSM).
-Through the AADSM, Dr. Holland has access to educational resources and tools to help him improve his dental sleep medicine services for patients struggling with snoring or obstructive sleep apnea.
-He is also able to maximize dental and medical insurance to ensure patients receive affordable sleep apnea therapies.
+In addition to having a Doctor of Dental Surgery degree from The University of Texas Health Science Center in San Antonio, Dr. Holland has completed advanced training in dental sleep medicine.
+Dr. Holland is an active member of the American Academy of Dental Sleep Medicine (AADSM).
+Through the AADSM, Dr. Holland has access to educational resources and tools to help him improve his dental sleep medicine services.
+He is also able to maximize dental and medical insurance to ensure patients receive affordable sleep apnea therapy.

 How Does Oral Appliance Therapy Work?

 The traditional treatment prescribed for sleep apnea sufferers is continuous positive airway pressure (CPAP).
-These systems use a face mask to cover the mouth and nose attached by hose to air machine that continuously forces air into the lungs during sleep.
-Even though CPAP therapy can be effective treatment for patients suffering from central and obstructive sleep apnea, more than 50% of patients who use CPAP systems cannot adjust to the sounds and sensations of this treatment.
+This involves using a face mask to cover the mouth and nose attached by a hose to an air machine that continuously forces air into the lungs during sleep.
+Even though CPAP therapy can be effective treatment for patients suffering from central and obstructive sleep apnea, more than 50% of patients cannot adjust to the sounds and sensations of this treatment.
 These patients are deemed CPAP intolerant, and many of them receive effective treatment using a custom crafted oral appliance from our team.